Nail that Talk and Wow Your Audience! 8 Presentation Tips for ESL Trainers

 in Professional Development

-Many ESL teachers and trainers give talks and presentations on occasion – find out how to provide the most value and inspire your audience by considering the following tips.
+Many ESL teachers and trainers give talks and presentations every now and then, and it’s a great way to practice public speaking skills.
+Find out how to provide the most value and inspire your audience by considering the following tips.

-Speakers usually have only a little time to deliver a message and leave a lasting impression.
+Speakers usually have very little time to deliver a message and leave a lasting impression.
 The attention span of their listeners is limited, and their talk is mostly just one of many that the audience will hear that day.
-So let’s see how you can make your delivery a memorable one – even if you don’t have tons of experience.
+So how can you make your delivery a memorable one – even if you don’t have tons of experience?

 1. Choose your topic wisely